Global symmetries: locality, unitarity, and regularity: Local symmetries and regular representations

 Let us consider a simple $U(1)$ example where ${\cal H}_i$ are two-dimensional, decomposing into $\pm q$ charged states.
 Then, \be \frac{\chi_R(g_\alpha)}{\chi_R(e)}=\frac{e^{i\, q\,\alpha}+e^{-i\, q\,\alpha}}2=\cos \,q\,\alpha\,, \ee and thus if $\alpha\neq 0$ this is smaller than one in absolute value.
 The intuitive picture here is that for any non-trivial representation an increasing tensor power will decompose into all possible irreducible representations with relative weights consistent with regular representations.
 For example, if the symmetry is $\U(1)$ the tensor product will produce all the possible charges with the same multiplicity in the large $N$ limit.\footnote{Note that we could have chosen in the example the two-dimensional on-site Hilbert space to be spanned by say two positive charges.
 Then naively only positive charges would have been generated.
 However, this situation is equivalent, by redefining symmetry generators with a phase, to having both negative and positive charges.
 This would have generated all the positive charges of $\U(1)/\Gamma$ with some choice of a cyclic group $\Gamma$.} We analyze this by decomposing $C(\alpha)$ into the characters of the irreducible representations of the group $G$ as where $a$ labels irreducible representations of $G$, $m_a$ is the multiplicity of the representation, and $|G|$ is the order of the group.
 In writing the sum we are assuming discrete groups, for Lie groups we replace the sum with the Haar measure.
-Now we wish to understand the Large N limit of the multiplicity In evaluating the sum, we peeled off the identity element to obtain the leading term with $d_a = \chi_a(e)$.
+Now we wish to understand the large N limit of the multiplicity In evaluating the sum, we peeled off the identity element to obtain the leading term with $d_a = \chi_a(e)$.
 Now we can write our observable as We observe that $C(\alpha)$ vanishes for $g_\alpha\neq e$ because it is the character of the \textit{regular representation} of $G$.
 This yields an important result: \textit{The Hilbert space $H$ of a local QFT in the limit of large energies is asymptotically dominated by the regular representation of locally-acting global symmetries.} The mathematically precise statement regards the quantity $C(\alpha)$.
 For this statement to make sense it is important that in the definition of $C(\alpha)$ \eqref{eq:defCa} one normalizes with $\Tr \,e^{-\beta\, H}$.
 The claim of {\it regularity} of representations should be understood as this asymptotic statement.
-Note that the symptotic behavior of $C(\alpha)$ was discussed before in various physical contexts.
-See {\it e.g.} \cite{Harlow:2021trr,Lin:2022dhv,Benjamin:2023qsc,Pal:2020wwd}.
+Note that the asymptotic behavior of $C(\alpha)$ was discussed before in various physical contexts.
+See {\it e.g.} \cite{Harlow:2021trr,Lin:2022dhv,Benjamin:2023qsc,Pal:2020wwd}.\footnote{In particular, proofs of regularity properties conjectured in \cite{Harlow:2021trr} were discussed in the framework of algebraic QFT both for finite and categorical symmetries \cite{Magan:2021myk,Benedetti:2024dku}.}

 In evaluating these formulae we assume that the representation $R$ is non-trivial.
 If $R$ is not faithful, then we should evaluate the sum over the $G/H$ where $H$ is a normal subgroup corresponding to elements that act trivially for the representation R. Such a sum will lead to the same conclusion, and the Hilbert space would be in the regular representation of $G/H$.